Notgnoshi/notgnoshi.github.io/_posts/2015-05-22-completing-the-square.md

 $$x+5=8 \text{ and } x+5=-8$$

-&ensp;&ensp;It's a simple matter to solve these, we add $$-5$$ to both sides to get our answers of $$x=3$$ and $$x=-13$$.
+&ensp;&ensp;It's a simple matter to solve these.
+We add $$-5$$ to both sides of both equations to get our answers of $$x=3$$ and $$x=-13$$.

-Now of course we could have used our friend, the quadratic formula, which probably would have been much easier, but that would remove the *fun* of thinking through how we can solve our simple little example equation by completing the square, and definitely remove the satisfaction I got when it "clicked."
+Now of course we could have used our <strike>diabolic enemy</strike> friend, the quadratic formula, which would have spat our solutions right out in our faces.
+This probably would have been much easier, but that would remove the *fun* of thinking through how we can solve our simple example equation by completing the square, and definitely remove the satisfaction I got when it "clicked."

 <br>